-Having served and talked with many luthiers and players the world over, Georgina is acutely attuned to the myriad of needs and requirements of musicians today.
+Having talked and worked with many luthiers and players the world over, Georgina is acutely attuned to the myriad needs and requirements of musicians today.
 Additionally, she is sensitive to the form and beauty inherent in many of the items under her care.

 Matthew Trout works with Georgina to make fittings which are used by discerning luthiers and prestigious violin houses worldwide, as well as on our own instruments of course!

 Having previously worked in the manufacture of extremely high tolerance prostheses, he originates many of the fittings' designs and he is very adept at streamlining tooling to make everything as efficiently and effectively as possible.

 Colin Airey is our most recent member of the team, joining Hansell Violins in 2019.